 The data are from monthly Current Population Survey (CPS) files.
 All individual- or family-level data in the CPS are used with population weights.
 The median is the value such that 50 percent of observations have higher earnings, and 50 percent of observations have lower earnings.
 The United States averages are calculated as unweighted averages over all states in each region, excluding California from all calculations.
 Individuals are white if they classify themselves as white in the CPS questionnaire.
 Individuals that are white can be Hispanic.
-Individuals are classified as black if they identify themselves as black prior to 2003; after 2003 individuals are also classified as black if they identify themselves as white-black or white-black-Asian.
+Individuals are classified as black if they identify themselves as white-black or white-black-Asian.
 Individuals that are black can be Hispanic.
-Individuals are classified as Hispanic if they identify themselves as Mexican, Puerto Rican, Cuban, Other Spanish, or Central/South American.
+Individuals that are classified as Hispanic if they identify themselves as Mexican, Puerto Rican, Cuban, Other Spanish, or Central/South American.
 Individuals that identify themselves as Hispanic can also be white, black, Asian, or other.
 However, in the figure the "white" category refers to non-Hispanic whites.